Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 What Supplements Does He Take?

 A blend of whey protein and casein is Scott's combo of choice.
-He likes to take it before sleep to allow the slow release of proteins overnight that replenish his entire system.
+He likes to take it before sleep, as according to a study in the National Library of Medicine, this allows the slow release of proteins overnight that replenish his entire system [1].

 He also takes: